 Figure 6.1-2: IBCF interconnection with different networks

-Editor's Note: Figure should be changed such that specific deployment 'CS domain connected via an IMS network' is visible.

 In this case, the trusted contact point of the IBCF is always the same, independently whether the original request comes from a fully trusted member or not.
 The IBCF at the terminating Network C could additionally take the "contact" field into account and check based on lists whether the IP address or domain fits to the one extracted from the "from" header filed.

 6.2 Present only trusted CLIs